-American Home Products adopted the new name Wyeth in 2002 as if to draw the line under a series of almost-mergers in the late 1990s.
-Previously, the group had announced plans to merge with different partners on three separate occasions over a two year period, only to see the deal collapse, either because of cultural differences or because the partner-to-be was whisked away from under AHP's nose by a more aggressive suitor, Pfizer.
-As a result, Wyeth took the decision to stay free and single, refocusing its portfolio to concentrate on pharmaceuticals, OTC products such as Advil and vitamin supplement Centrum, and a substantial animal health division.
+Wyeth was a US pharmaceutical and consumer healthcare company acquired by Pfizer in 2009.
+Seven years earlier, what was then American Home Products adopted the new name of Wyeth as if to draw the line under a series of almost-mergers in the late 1990s.
+The group had announced plans to merge with different partners on three separate occasions over a two year period, only to see the deal collapse, either because of cultural differences or because the partner-to-be was whisked away from under AHP's nose by the aggressively acquisitive Pfizer.
+As a result, Wyeth took the decision to stay free and single, refocusing its portfolio to concentrate on pharmaceuticals, including hard-to-copy biologic Enbrel and the vaccine Prevnar, as well as OTC products such as Advil and vitamin supplement Centrum, and a substantial animal health division.
 Eventually, however, that same aggressive suitor came knocking on Wyeth's door.
 In January 2009, Pfizer announced plans to acquire Wyeth for around $68bn in cash, stock and debt.
 The deal completed in October of that year.
 Wyeth's operating units were absorbed into their counterparts at Pfizer.

 John Wyeth and brother Frank opened their small drugstore in Philadelphia in 1862.
 The shop specialised in tonics and elixirs, but the brothers were unusual in taking steps to create these drugs themselves in their own laboratory, instead of ordering from manufacturers.
 As the laboratory expanded, it came to dominate the business, and John Wyeth & Brother Inc began to export its products to the UK and Canada in 1870.
 In 1877, Wyeth developed the "compressed tablet", effectively the first modern pill, to replace the standard form of powders.
 The brothers licensed rights to this process and to the rotary tablet presser they had devised to other manufacturers, and the business expanded rapidly.
 In 1907, John Wyeth died, and control passed to his son Stuart.
 In 1929, Stuart also died, leaving the business to Harvard University, where he had been educated.